zigbee-alliance/distributed-compliance-ledger/docs/design/benchmarking.md

 *   `abci_commit`: Duration of ABCI Commit (ms)
 *   `abci_query`: Duration of ABCI Query  (ms)

-## Environment
+## Testing Environment

+Options:

+*   dedicated, close to production as much as possible (the best option)
+*   local in-docker (for PoC / debugging only)
+*   TestNet, not good: not a clean environment, would be spammed and might be broken by the load testing

+Notes:

-**Note**.
-For the moment it's not clear enough what production setup will look like, in particular:
+*   For the moment it's not clear enough what production setup will look like, in particular:
     *   number of vendor companies (number of validators)
     *   type of external endpoints, options are [Cosmos SDK / Tendermint endpoints](https://docs.cosmos.network/master/core/grpc_rest.html)
     *   type and number of proxies for validator-validator and client-validator connections

 Current assumptions: